What is ‘black fungus’ affecting covid-19 patients in India?

 The majority of the victims had in common being diabetic, having used high doses of corticosteroids during the management of their disease and having a history of cancer or organ transplantation.

-The disease in question is called mucormycosis, a name that comes from the words mucor, which in Latin means mold; mico which means mushroom; and osis which means process.
+The disease in question is called mucormycosis, a name that comes from the Latin words mucor, which means mold; mico which means mushroom; and osis which means process.

 How “black fungus” enters the body